Slavery in the District of Columbia: Beginnings

 When the District of Columbia was created in 1801, slavery was legal in the two states from whose territory the District was created, Maryland and Virginia.
 Slavery remained legal in the District, as no steps were taken to ban it.
-Enslaved workers built the White House, the U.S. Capitol, and other Washington buildings, in addition to clearing land and grading streets.
+Enslaved workers helped to build the White House, the U.S. Capitol, and other Washington buildings, in addition to clearing land and grading streets.
 Except under Presidents John Adams and his son John Quincy Adams, slaves served in the White House.

 The campaign to ban slavery in the District

-It was part of the American political wisdom of the Antebellum period, believed in by Abraham Lincoln along with many others, that, according to the Tenth Amendment to the Constitution, slavery in the United States was a state matter, Each state could determine whether slavery was permitted, and make such laws to govern the enslaved and the slave trade as it saw fit.
+It was part of the American political wisdom of the Antebellum period, believed in by Abraham Lincoln along with many others, that, according to the Tenth Amendment to the Constitution, slavery in the United States was a state matter.
+Each state could determine whether slavery was permitted, and make such laws to govern the enslaved and the slave trade as it saw fit.
 According to the Constitution, Article 1, Section 9, they could "import...such Persons as any of the States now existing shall think proper to admit", but only until 1808, in the only restriction on slavery the framers of the Constitution could agree on.
 While the federal government could have regulated the extensive interstate commerce in enslaved people that emerged after 1808, there was not support for this in Congress, controlled by Southerners until 1861.
 Abolitionists wanted to abolish slavery altogether, not just the interstate trade.

 Discussion focused on two questions.
 The first was whether new states made out of the western territories of the Louisiana Purchase and the formerly Mexican Southwest would be free or slave.
 This question was never resolved until 1861.
 It produced the guerrilla warfare of the Bleeding Kansas period, when Kansas had simultaneously two governments, in two cities, with two proposed constitutions, one slave and the other free, each claiming to be the only legitimate government of the entire Territory.
 This was the dress rehearsal, the Tragic Prelude, led by "old" John Brown, to the Civil War.
 Although the Free Soil partisans opposing slavery in Kansas succeeded, after much bloodshed and commotion and a federal investigation, in making it clear that the vast majority of Kansans wanted the state to be free, the Southern bloc that controlled Congress did not allow this.
 Kansas entered the Union as a free state within days after enough seceding Southern legislators withdrew for it to pass.

 The other question, less known today (2020), was how to get rid of slavery in the places where it still existed.
 Aside from the remote Utah Territory, the only place in the country where slavery existed, but was not a state, was the District of Columbia.
 The federal government had full control over the District of Columbia.
 States' rights had nothing to do with it.
 Thus abolitionists focused on it.
 Slavery was most vulnerable there.